renana/osd-github-101/OSD-Smart/career.md

 - Stay in touch with connections on LinkedIn
 - Don't let work become your whole life
 - Be open-minded about learning from those with less experience than you as well as those with more experience than you
-- Keep Hustling and ;looking for opportunities
+- Keep Hustling and looking for opportunities

 ## Add your favorite support resources for learning and best practices
 Check this amazing [repo](https://github.com/jwasham/coding-interview-university/) for interview preparation !!